ubeydemavus/tii-assignment/README.md

 # Approach
-The assignment involves generating datasets using multiple RGB base maps, a thermal base map and pre-copped thermal patches.
+The assignment involves generating datasets using multiple RGB base maps, a thermal base map and pre-cropped thermal patches.
 A 1536x1536 px random crop from an RGB base map is matched with a 512x512 px random thermal patch from the same area via the thermal base map.
 This combined pair is used as the training set for the final neural network architecture.

 Additionally, an RGB base map with pre-cropped thermal patches is provided.
 A separate training set is created from this map as well.